-As a result of the pressures experienced throughout the year, Net Disposable Revenue (NDR), or Gross Margin in FY13 was \$39.7m, compared to \$55.7m the previous year.
-Underlying EBITDA (Earnings Before Interest, Depreciation, Amortisation and Impairment) was \$1.6m3, at the lower end of the earnings guidance given to the market in May 2013.
-After interest expense and taxation there was an underlying loss of \$3.4m3.4.
-The statutory loss after tax was \$24.4m, significantly less than the previous year.
-Our cash flow continued to be well managed, with operating cash flow after interest and taxation for the year at \$3.4m, up 100% from 2012.
+As a result of the pressures experienced throughout the year, Net Disposable Revenue (or Gross Margin) in FY13 was \$39.7 million, compared to \$55.7 million the previous year.
+Underlying EBITDA (Earnings Before Interest Depreciation, Amortisation and Impairment) was \$1.6 million3, at the lower end of the earnings guidance given to the market in May 2013.
+After interest expense and taxation there was an underlying loss of \$3.4 million3.
+The statutory loss attributable to equity holders after tax was \$24.4 million, significantly less than the previous year.
+Our cash flows continued to be well managed, with operating cash flow after interest and taxation for the year at \$3.4 million, up 100% from 2012.